donejs/donejs/tutorials/srchr.md

-@page srchr Architecture of the Srchr app
+@page srchr Srchr
-@parent tutorials 0
+@parent examples 0

-# Srchr Application

-The Srchr app makes searches using multiple services and saves the searches between page loads.
+Srchr app makes searches using multiple services and saves the searches between page loads.
 It is an example of application organization with JavaScriptMVC.

 ## The "JavaScriptMVC" way